Nathaniel Dance: Voyage home

 Earl Camden sailed from Canton with the rest of the fleet on 31 January 1804, bound for England.
 By virtue of his seniority Dance was appointed commodore of the fleet of 11 "country" ships, and 16 East Indiamen.
 The fleet that had been assembled was the richest to date, carrying cargoes with an estimated value of £8 million, (approximately £ in present-day terms).
 Dance had been taken seriously ill at Bombay during the outward voyage, but had recovered in time to sail with the convoy.
 The fleet did not have any naval escorts, and though the East Indiamen were heavily armed for merchants, carrying nominal batteries of between 30 and 36 guns, they were no match for disciplined and professional naval forces.
 Not all of their listed armament was always carried, but to give the illusion of greater strength, fake gunports were often painted on the hulls, in the hope of distant observers mistaking them for 64-gun ships of the Royal Navy.

 By the time the fleet approached the Strait of Malacca on 14 February, Dance's convoy had swelled to include 16 East Indiamen, 11 country ships, a Portuguese merchant ship from Macau, and a vessel from Botany Bay in Australia.
 Although the HEIC had provided the small, armed brig Ganges as an escort, this vessel could only dissuade pirates; it could not hope to confront a French warship.
 As they neared the entrance to the straits suspicious sails were sighted in the south west.
-Dance sent some of his ships to investigate, and it was soon discovered that this was Linois's squadron, consisting of the 74-gun Marengo, the two heavy frigates Sémillante and Belle Poule, the corvette Berceau, and the Dutch brig Aventurier.
+Dance sent some of his ships to investigate, and it was soon discovered that this was the squadron of French Counter-Admiral Charles-Alexandre Léon Durand Linois, consisting of the 74-gun Marengo, the two heavy frigates Sémillante and Belle Poule, the corvette Berceau, and the Dutch brig Aventurier.